Strengthening the Kansas Child Welfare System

 Our priorities are to ensure safety; provide high-quality, effective services; and in order to accomplish those, support our amazing team of social workers, therapists, family support workers and other professionals.

-Earlier this year, we shared an article called “Too Many Children in Foster Care: KVC Kansas Shares Challenges and Solutions.”
-This article contains an infographic that explains major changes that have happened over the last five years, and how we can work to address several challenges.
+Last year, we shared an article called “Too Many Children in Foster Care: KVC Kansas Shares Challenges and Solutions.”
+The article contains an infographic that explains major changes that have happened over the last five years, and how we can work to address several challenges.

 Additional Articles from KVC: